duncan-brown/veto-definitions/burst/O2/readme.md

-O2 definer file currently just contains basic hardware injection, saturation, and missing data flags.
 ER10 is covered under this veto definer in addition to O2 proper.